n-raghu/ezETL/README.md

 _JSON files represent schema of the table and DAT file are a kind of flat file_

-## What changes from v1 to v2 to vN?

-- Application features change the time over time which also changes the schema of the underlying database, however, while deploying teams choose to deploy the changes region by region i.e. home countries/region experiences the changes earlier than other regions.
-- Problems arise when you're analyzing/dashboarding complete aggregated data of all regions onto a single pane.
-- To resolve this, we chose PostgreSQL Inheritence concept to support all versions of the application in one single DB, the mother/parent table holds the mandatory columns and version tables are created with specific columns for version.
-This solution worked for us when we dealt with dashboards which are powered from different schemas of the same application.

-## Working Principle

-- ProcessPoolExecutor to churn up processes and scan for JSON files in each dump file
-- Prepare a catalogue of files across all compressed files to be ingested
-- ProcessPoolExecutor uses processes from the pool to loop through the catalogue and ingestion data
-- zipfile.ZipFile class allows to access and read files inside a compressed file
-- Python iterator to chunk a large dataset and load it to DB

-## Workflow
 ### Stage 1
 - Load config from file, which has info where dumps and dump extensions are configured
 - For every JSON file in dump there should be a subsequent mother/parent table available in a database which helps us to create child or version tables using PostgreSQL inheritance